soyersoyer/fmp4streamer/README.md

 # Capabilities
 - Stream to multiple clients simultaneously (usually only limited by your network connection)
 - Support any resolution and framerate the video device can capture
-- Works in any Raspberry Pi with a camera module
+- Works in any Raspberry Pi with a camera module (If you are using the Raspberry OS Bullseye version please use the [old camera stack](https://forums.raspberrypi.com/viewtopic.php?t=323390) )
 - Able to handle high framerate (60-90 fps) streams
 - Able to stream to iPhone and Safari via HLS.